 Entering the Household Hazardous Waste Center area is a self-attestation by attendees that they don’t have a fever of 100.4 and they don’t have any COVID-19 symptoms.

 Household Hazardous Waste

-There are many items that are considered hazardous to the environment and cannot be placed in the regular trash or recycle dumpsters or carts.
+Many items are hazardous to the environment and therefore cannot be placed in the regular trash or recycle dumpsters or carts.
 Grease, paint, pesticides, solvents, motor oil and filters, batteries, medicines, sharps, and fluorescent tubes all must be properly disposed of at a Household Hazardous Waste Center (HHW).
 Victor Valley RESIDENTS (NO business materials) can use ANY Household Hazardous Waste Center in ANY San Bernardino County city for FREE and they will accept the following items:

 - Used motor oil and filter recycling

 - E-waste recycling (TVs, Computers, etc.)